minoobeyzavi/Future-Projects/README.md

 5- Every building in SF has empty floors, Uber for housing; We determine the price based on our predictions and create best matches between real estate and people.

-6- Integrity and the power of words
+6- Integrity, the power of words and literal sentiment patterns in stories

 7- Positive popularity vs. non-positive popularity